|Refreshed and republished on February 28th, 2023|

 - The third scope considers all other emissions, including those within the supply chain.
 Purchased goods and services, business travel, employee commuting, waste disposal, transportation, and distribution are some of the aspects measured here.
 Our suppliers have become strategic allies in this race.

-Bringing carbon neutrality to the chocolate supply chain
+Bringing carbon neutrality to the cocoa industry

 The road is long.
 Yet, we continue to work to accomplish each of the established goals.
 Our achievements motivate us to continue improving and innovating.
 We know we must do much more.

 Race to zero for your chocolate business to be a hero!

 As a business, we are also proud to have joined the United Nations Race to Zero campaign.
 This initiative aims to bridge the gap in global efforts towards reducing carbon emissions.
 The campaign collaborates with various entities, including businesses, cities, regions, investors, and educational institutions, to commit to achieving a net zero carbon emissions status by no later than 2050.
 The ultimate goal is to encourage a collective effort towards reducing carbon emissions, enhancing energy efficiency, and adopting renewable energy sources to mitigate the harmful impact of climate change on the environment.